StevenBtw/solvor/wiki-content/evolve.md

 # evolve

-**Genetic algorithm - population-based search with crossover and mutation.**
+**Genetic algorithm, population-based search with crossover and mutation.**

 ## At a Glance